Food insecurity and hunger in the United States

-Hunger in the United States of America affects millions of Americans, including some who are middle class, or who are in households where all adults are in work.
+Food insecurity and hunger in the United States of America affects millions of Americans, including some who are middle class, or who are in households where all adults are in work.
 The United States produces far more food than it needs for domestic consumption—hunger within the U.S. is caused by some Americans having insufficient money to buy food for themselves or their families.
 Additional causes of hunger and food insecurity include neighborhood deprivation and agricultural policy.
 Hunger is addressed by a mix of public and private food aid provision.
 Public interventions include changes to agricultural policy, the construction of supermarkets in underserved neighborhoods, investment in transportation infrastructure, and the development of community gardens.
 Private aid is provided by food pantries, soup kitchens, food banks, and food rescue organizations.